 Why I started writing in my 40s

-I think it’s normal to reach a point in life when everything starts feeling deja vu.
-This hit me in my early 40s — during 2017 MeToo — when the world in general was feeling Etch A-Sketchy.
-Everything shifting all at once — in SO many good ways — but somehow, maddingly, it all felt too familiar.
-So I started writing because it really helped me come to a place where I felt grounded, but not stuck.
+I think it’s normal to reach a point in life when everything starts feeling déjà vu.
+This hit me in my early 40s, during 2017 MeToo, when the world in general was starting to feel more Etch-A-Sketchy with everything shifting all at once.
+In so many good ways, but maddingly, some things never seem to change, at least not for long.

 At first, I started journaling.
 I felt like my kid-self again, back when I filled stacks of Hallmark diaries with my bubbly-cursive thoughts.
 But this time, I shared what I wrote with the people closest to me.
 That’s when my Gen Z daughter planted a seed: “You should pitch this somewhere.
 Someone would want to read it.”

 I encourage everyone to share their stories, when they’re ready, and on their own terms.
-At some point, it’s good to ask: if not now, then when?
+Stories don’t need to be written or shared with everyone.
+But stories shape us for better or worse, so it helps to know the narratives.
+And at some point, it’s good to ask: if not now, then when?

 My brother unexpectedly died late 2022.
+He was only 52.
 I also work in a cancer center.
 So I know I don’t have forever, or even a moment more than I might expect.
 It’s a reminder for me to share, reach out, and connect any time I can in meaningful ways.
 Knowing it’ll always be imperfect.
 It’ll never be enough.
 I try not to overthink it.
-And just do it.
+I try just do it.
+Again and again.